 - Good listening skills

-Where do Holistic Registered Nurses Work?
+Where Do Holistic Nurses Work?

 Holistic nurses can work in a variety of areas but typically they tend to work in less traditional areas rather than a hospital setting.
 There are many alternative methods and techniques used by holistic nurses that do not require the equipment used by most bedside nurses.
 For this reason, they can work in settings that other nurses wouldn’t be able to.